Fabriquartz/ember-railio-form-components/README.md

 An Ember addon for data-down/action-up based form-fields for (Ember) objects.
 By installing this addon, you can use the form-field component to add form-fields that can be used on data-down / action-up.

+If you want to use our paper form fields, you install the addon as described below.
+[Click here](../master/paper-form-components) for the documentation.

 ## Install

 In your application's directory: